github/codeql/docs/language/codeql-language-guides/codeql-for-javascript/using-flow-labels-for-precise-data-flow-analysis.rst

     }
   }

-Here is the final query, expressed as a :doc:`path query <writing-codeql-queries:codeql-queries/creating-path-queries>` so we can examine paths from sources to sinks step by step in the UI:
+Here is the final query, expressed as a :ref:`path query <creating-path-queries>` so we can examine paths from sources to sinks step by step in the UI:

 .. code-block:: ql